jeremybmerrill/flyover/README.md

 *Why isn't this Python 3 compatible?*

 I couldn't get the Adafruit Python LED Backpack library working in Python 3.
 That's probably because I'm bad at Python, not on them.

+*I have an idea to make this better.
+Can I send you a pull request?*

+Yes, please.
+I would like that very much.

 I would like to thank the Academy...
 ------------------------------------